jdegand/crud-app-local-store/README.md

 - *ngrxLet directive will create an embedded view when an observable emits a value, regardless of whether it is truthy or falsy.
 It handles the zero problem.
 (Zero is a falsy value so it is difficult to conditionally render something when a successful api request returns nothing)
 - I think *ngrxLet implementation is unnecessary in this implementation.
 The api will never return 0 todos and to have zero todos rendered in the html a user would need to delete 200 todos.
 - Adding *ngrxLet is not free since you need to add another dependency - @ngrx/component.
-- In Thomas's solution, he uses a switchMap and {debounce: true}.
-I associate switchMap more so with inputs versus debouncing button clicks.  switchMap is needed to unsubscribe to many clicks of the update button and deliver the last randText() call.
+- In Thomas's solution, he uses a switchMap and {debounce: true}.  switchMap is needed to unsubscribe to many clicks of the update button and deliver the last randText() call.
 - Seems like randText() call is synchronous.
-Need to look into the documentation but if it is, then is the debounce flag necessary?
-- This is a common theme in my thoughts to his solution - overengineered.
-The bugs prevented against are unlikely to occur.
+- I had a little confusion why debounce was used.
+The debounce pertains to the state and not the buttons in the html.
+- If you don't use debounce, your stream will emit everytime a new value is patched to your state.
+- "If you add a new value to todos and loading at the same time, viewmodel will emit twice, but with debounce, it will only emit once because we wait that the state is settled."
-- Used a simplified callState with just a string - versus an enum with various states and a separate errorState.
+- I used a simplified callState with just a string - versus an enum with various states and a separate errorState.
-- Used a global spinner that renders when callState is "loading" - use toLowerCase on callState in the html.
+- I used a global spinner that renders when callState is "loading" - use toLowerCase on callState in the html.
 - A todo item component would require a separate component store with update and delete methods.
 The app store would not have those methods.
 - I think it is possible to have a todo-item component without adding a component store to it.
 You would need to add {providedIn: 'root'} to app store injectable decorator and then inject the store in the todo item component.
 This approach makes the store like a service.
 - Not a lot of great learning material out there on testing ngrx stores.
 - Once again, I think ngrx has had a lot of changes that are not really reflected in the documentation out there.

 ## Need to change angular.json to suppress a commonjs warning caused by a dependency in the @ngneat/falso package